daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab1-terraform-custom/apply-terraform.md

 The end output of the terraform apply command should state:
 <span class="tf-success">Destroy complete!
 Resources: 12 destroyed</span>.

+You will now see another extra automatically created file:

+**terraform.tfstate.backup** which is automatically created just before the state file is updated, acting as a safety copy of the previous state so you can recover if an apply or state change goes wrong.

 ## Lab 1 Complete!